leetim13/Inforum-content-marketplace/README.md

 From a design perspective, we have decided to prototype our entire UI and high-level architecture using `Figma`, which is intuitive to use and requires not much technical background.
 Figma also has group sharing functionalities and will thus allow our CSC454 colleagues to  participate in the whole design process.

 **React, Redux, Express, Node, ESLint, Jest:** \
-We have decided to use this popular stack in web development, because it helps us build a web application from front-end to back-end only using just `Javascript`.
+We have decided to use this popular stack in web development, because it helps us build a web application from front-end to back-end only using `Javascript`.
-We also chose to use `Jest`, because both `Jest` and `React` are developeda and supported by Facebook and will have better compatibility with one another.
+We also chose to use `Jest`, because both `Jest` and `React` are developed and supported by Facebook and will have better compatibility with one another.

 **Data Storage (PostgreSQL/Redis):** \
 We initially thought of using the popular `MERN` stack but eventually realized that a relational database (`postgreSQL`) would be more appropriate for our use case compared to a NoSQL database (`MongoDB`).
-This is mainly due to our business model as we will need to track the number of interactions (likes/comments/click-through rate) of each unique post by a given user.
-A relational schema would help us better organize this information, where we could have a “users” table and also a “posts” table, where each unique user can have multiple posts and each post will have a different number of interactions.
+As our application requires many different tables (`user`, `mission`, `post`, etc.), relational database will help us enforce data integrity and join tables more easily.

 We have also decided to add `Redis` to our tech stack as an in-memory key-value store for caching purposes, so we can retrieve data such as user-related data in a timely manner.